VAREST

 Photography and writing

 The photographs are supported by a series of short essays and text pages.
-These draw on local culture, dialect, and personal experience of the Forest, offering a framework for the images while leaving space for the viewer to form their own interpretation.
+These draw on my approach to woodland photography and general musings about the Forest, offering a an accompaniment to the images while leaving space for the viewer to form their own interpretation.

 The writing is intended to slow the pace of the book and encourage a more considered way of looking, without competing with the photography.